mongodb/specifications/source/retryable-reads/tests/README.rst

   - ``skipReason``: Optional, string describing why this test should be skipped.

-  - ``failPoint``: Optional, a server failpoint to enable expressed as the configureFailPoint command to run on the admin database.
+  - ``failPoint``: Optional, a server failpoint to enable, expressed as the configureFailPoint command to run on the admin database.

-  - ``operation``: A document describing an operation to be executed.
-The document has the following fields:
+  - ``operations``: An array of documents describing an operation to be executed.
+Each document has the following fields:

     - ``name``: The name of the operation on ``object``.